Prince Harry Says That He’s Petrified By Queen Elizabeth’s Presence In New Documentary

 Even though Prince Harry is her grandson, Queen Elizabeth II is technically his boss and it looks like he gets understandably panicky when she’s around.
-The Telegraph reports that, in an upcoming documentary for ITV, Harry confessed that he still gets a little jumpy when he bumps into the Queen in Buckingham Palace.
+The Telegraph reports that, in an upcoming documentary for ITV, Harry confessed that he still gets a little jumpy when he bumps into the queen in Buckingham Palace.

 “You guys have spent way more time in Buckingham Palace than I ever have — and you’ve only been here two weeks,” he reportedly says to a group of visiting students from the Caribbean.
 “Have you bumped into the Queen yet?
 If you suddenly bump into her in the corridor, don’t panic.
 I know you will.
 We all do!”